ptitSeb/box86/COMPILE.md

 `mkdir build; cd build; cmake .. -DRK3399=1 -DCMAKE_BUILD_TYPE=RelWithDebInfo; make -j4`

-As most RK3399 device run AARCH64 OS, you'll need an `armhf` multilib env, and an armhf gcc: use `sudo apt install gcc-arm-linux-gnueabihf` to install it.
+As most RK3399 device run AARCH64 OS, you'll need an `armhf` multiarch env, and an armhf gcc: use `sudo apt install gcc-arm-linux-gnueabihf` to install it.

 #### for Other ARM Linux